-- 1. Ninety-five percent or more of net proceeds of the issue are to be used for local governmental activities of the issuer. - 2.
+- 1. 95% or more of net proceeds of the issue are to be used for local governmental activities of the issuer. - 2.
 Not a "private activity" bond or note (i.e., proceeds not used for a capital project with a significant private business user of the project).